 Canonist Ed Peters has picked up on something Fr.
 Longenecker has done.
 I’ll add my voice.
 From Peters’ excelleny canon law blog In The Light Of The Law.
 About those Bloody 14 [allow me slightly to change the format, for … Continue reading

 WRONG: Maltese, Germans, Argentinians and now Braga.
 “Patently and gravely wrong.”
 Ed Peters explains the situation.

 My old pastor and mentor, Msgr.
 Schuler, used to say: When you’re right, you can’t be wrong.
 The flip side is: When you’re wrong, you can’t be right.
 There are a lot of people out there who are just plain … Continue reading

 We’ve seen Stephan Walford before.
 HERE He is, in essence, papolatrous.
 He’s also pretty nasty, when it comes right down to it.
 He blasts away at La Stampa against anyone who dares to have quizzical thoughts about Amoris laetitia.
 Canonist Ed Peters … Continue reading

 UPDATED: Ed Peters provides refreshing clarity about force of odd papal letter to Argentinian bishops

 UPDATE: Joseph Shaw has some observations about the appearance of the Pope’s letter to the Bishops of Buenos Aires in AAS.
 HERE Among other things he states: There is, however, more to making something part of the magisterium, and therefore … Continue reading

 ASK FATHER: Assistant priest wonders what to do if pastor won’t speak to adulterous couples who receive Communion.

+From a priest… QUAERITUR: Here is a question which perhaps you could answer for those of us who are parochial vicars.
 What should we do if people regularly present themselves for communion who are married outside the Church?
 Ordinarily, we … Continue reading

 If you haven’t been following this, you might tune in.
 Pope Francis’ document Amoris laetitia has sparked sharp divisions and debates.
 The sides have drawn up pretty much into two camps… well… three if you count the uninformed, which is pretty large. … Continue reading

 Some people on the Kasperite side (give Communion to the divorced and remarried who have no purpose of amendment, etc.) have a spittle-flecked nutty when can.
 915 is brought into the discussion.
 Distinguished commonsense canonist Ed Peters has offered us … Continue reading

 The distinguished, commonsensical canonist Ed Peters has a blistering bit today at his blog In the Light of the Law.
 Let’s see what he has to say, with my usual emphases and comments.
 I’ll cut in to the meat.
 You should … Continue reading